peteash10/2017-body-of-work/words/7 - Practical Plan.md

 Get access to windows and viewpoints overlooking the area under study, views which are only seen by a small number of people but for extended periods (ie, someone's office desk).
 Portraits of the people with their view?

+###Race filter

+Take multiple photos from a static camera of an area and edit them to produce a series of images where all people are of same ethnicity.
+Highlight diversity of city by erasing it.

 ###Archive of insignificant features

 Treating the small and insignificant aspects of the environment as if they were precious objects to be studied and archived.
 From bricks to lichen to decorative features on railings.

+###Multi POV narration

+Ask a number of people to record themselves narrating everything around them in a public space at the same time.
+Video the scene simultaneously.
+Sync all recordings so viewers can switch between POVs.

 ##Outputs

+tk